-From isolated island shores in Norway to sandy coves on the South Wales coast, we reveal the crowd-free beaches you need to explore, as recommended by Wanderlust readers...
+From isolated island shores in Norway to sandy coves on the South Wales coast, we reveal the best crowd-free beaches, as chosen by Wanderlust readers...

 "The Caribbean?
 Thailand?
 Fiji?
 No. The Lofoten Islands in the North of Norway.
 More specifically, Breivika beach on Vaeroy Island.
 I stumbled across this remote beach after taking a ferry from the mainland.
 White sand with a turquoise sea was something I had hardly expected in this part of the world.
 Surrounded by a raw landscape with just a few fishermen's houses in view, I was the only soul to be seen on the beach."

 "My pick for the best lesser known/secret beach would have to be the Praia Do Penedo beach in Porto Santo – the small Portuguese island in the Atlantic Ocean, neighboured by Madeira.
 It is covered in soft, golden sand and surrounded by crystal clear waters.
 It is also claimed that the sand on Porto Santo’s beaches has healing properties.
 All the beaches on Porto Santo are pretty quiet but the Praia Do Pendo is the quietest of the lot, which is probably due to its location at the far end of the island."

 "Embleton Bay in Northumberland has it all: the prerequisite white sand, rockpools, basking seals and diverse birdlife, but it also has a dramatic ruined Norman castle at one end of the bay (used as Macbeth's Castle in the Polanski film).
 At the other end is the tiny village of Low Newton with its renowned Ship Inn that has its own microbrewery, as well as a menu of delicious inexpensive food.
 Best of all, it's often empty other than the odd dog walker or fisherman."

 – Jennifer Turner